728100660/agent-in-enterprise/README.md

 Some companies in China have already deployed such systems in long-running enterprise workflows.

-For example, Zero AI (第零智能) focuses on building multi-agent execution systems on top of general-purpose large language models, serving industries such as legal and financial services.
+For example, Zeroth AI (第零智能) focuses on building multi-agent execution systems on top of general-purpose large language models, serving industries such as legal and financial services.
 These systems emphasize controllability, auditability, and long-term operational stability.

 ---